linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Porter's Five Forces.md

 [^2]: **Patents and proprietary knowledge serve to restrict entry into an industry.** Ideas and knowledge that provide competitive advantages are treated as private property when patented, preventing others from using the knowledge and thus creating a barrier to entry.
 Edwin Land introduced the Polaroid camera in 1947 and held a monopoly in the instant photography industry.
 In 1975, Kodak attempted to enter the instant camera market and sold a comparable camera.
 Polaroid sued for patent infringement and won, keeping Kodak out of the instant camera industry.
 [^4]: **Asset specificity inhibits entry into an industry.** Asset specificity is the extent to which the firm's assets can be utilized to produce a different product.
 When an industry requires highly specialized technology or plants and equipment, potential entrants are reluctant to commit to acquiring specialized assets that cannot be sold or converted into other uses if the venture fails.
 Asset specificity provides a barrier to entry for two reasons: First, when firms already hold specialized assets they fiercely resist efforts by others from taking their market share.
 New entrants can anticipate aggressive rivalry.
 For example, Kodak had much capital invested in its photographic equipment business and aggressively resisted efforts by Fuji to intrude in its market.
 These assets are both large and industry specific.
 The second reason is that potential entrants are reluctant to make investments in highly specialized assets.
 [^5]: **Organizational (Internal) Economies of Scale.** The most cost efficient level of production is termed **Minimum Efficient Scale** (MES).
-This is the point at which unit costs for production are at minimum - i.e., the most cost efficient level of production.
+This is the point $\$a_t$$ which unit costs for production are $$a_t$$ minimum - i.e., the most cost efficient level of production.
 If MES for firms in an industry is known, then we can determine the amount of market share necessary for low cost entry or cost parity with rivals.
 For example, in long distance communications roughly 10% of the market is necessary for MES.
 If sales for a long distance operator fail to reach 10% of the market, the firm is not competitive.

 	The existence of such an economy of scale creates a barrier to entry.
 The greater the difference between industry MES and entry unit costs, the greater the barrier to entry.
 So industries with high MES deter entry of small, start-up businesses.
-To operate at less than MES there must be a consideration that permits the firm to sell at a premium price - such as product differentiation or local monopoly.
+To operate $\$a_t$$ less than MES there must be a consideration that permits the firm to sell $$a_t$$ a premium price - such as product differentiation or local monopoly.

 Barriers to exit work similarly to barriers to entry.
 Exit barriers limit the ability of a firm to leave the market and can exacerbate rivalry - unable to leave the industry, a firm must compete.
 Some of an industry's entry and exit barriers can be summarized as follows: